3LawsRobotics/3laws/docs/sources/user_guide/control_panel.rst

   :alt: Operations page showing a configured robot that does not yet have sensor or planning data.

-The above image shows a situation where all components are done.
+The above image shows a situation where all components are down.
 We have clicked on the detail status of the Motion Planner components.

 A **blue** box indicates that the component is not yet operational and still initializing.